George E. Merrick: Controversy

-In his 1937 speech to the Miami Realty Board, Merrick lamented the unfair living conditions of the black community, he recalled peddling vegetables when he was young and stated "[i]f I had anything in the wagon left over, I would go over into negro town and get rid of it.
-Sadly, but truly, that is the picture of how we have always treated our negro population.
-If anything is left over, or anything we do not want, then the negroes get that.
-Today one third of our present population is negro.
-When we will have a million people, we will have at least a fourth of a million negroes.
-Today this third of our present citizenry are effectively denied water access and “water use.”
+In his 1937 speech to the Miami Realty Board, Merrick lamented the unfair living conditions of the Black community, recalling peddling vegetables when he was young and stating "[i]f I had anything in the wagon left over, I would go over into Negro town and get rid of it.
+Sadly, but truly, that is the picture of how we have always treated our Negro population.
+If anything is left over, or anything we do not want, then the Negroes get that.
+Today one third of our present population is Negro.
+When we will have a million people, we will have at least a fourth of a million Negroes.
+Today this third of our present citizenry are effectively denied water access and water use.
 Now collectively, as well as individually, we cannot receive fairness, unless we give fairness.
 It is proposed—for Miami at least, that this unfair condition be remedied.
 It is proposed to give fairness to this deserving one third of our citizenry.
-It is proposed that at a proper point on this proposed fifty mile water Loop, that a great Bay beach be established and forever preserved for negro use.
+It is proposed that at a proper point on this proposed fifty mile water Loop, that a great Bay beach be established and forever preserved for Negro use.
 And that similarly, on the ocean side of the Loop that similar advantages be established and preferably in one whole little island facing on the Gulf Stream, which could ideally be made there for them an ocean and Gulf Stream park."

-The petition to remove Merrick's name from the University of Miami campus, claimed that "leading up to public votes on George Merrick’s aforementioned, “Slum Clearance Plan,” [from 1937] the use of racist advertisement materials was fairly wide-spread throughout Miami and the surrounding areas," the petition then cited an image of a slum clearance ad from the 1950s (years after the death of George Merrick), the image used was not from George Merrick's lifetime.
+The petition to remove Merrick's name from the University of Miami campus claimed that leading up to public votes on George Merrick’s aforementioned Negro Resettlement Plan, the use of racist advertisement materials was "fairly wide-spread throughout Miami and the surrounding areas."
+The petition then cited an image of a slum clearance ad from the 1950s, years after Merrick’s death.

-Published as part of Vizcaya Museum and Gardens "Black Voices," Dr. Dorothy Fields, historian and founder of The Black Archives, noted the significance of Merrick's admiration of the Bahamian community's impact and inspiration.
-Merrick wrote a series of stories he titled “Men of the Magical Isles,” honoring the Bahamian laborers he worked with.
-When "Nellie Powers, a Black woman in the community, decided to open a private school to educate Black children, Merrick, along with a biracial board, donated to the cause, up until that point “Miami had never seen such an inter-racial effort.”"
-Merrick also purchased land to give to the Bahamian laborers to live on, which became the MacFarlane District.
+Published as part of Vizcaya Museum and Gardens, "Black Voices", by historian and founder of The Black Archives Dr. Dorothy Fields, noted the significance of Merrick's admiration of the Bahamian community's impact and inspiration.
+Merrick wrote a series of stories he titled “Men of the Magical Isles”, honoring the Bahamian laborers he worked with.
+When Nellie Powers, a Black woman in the community, decided to open a private school to educate Black children, Merrick, along with a biracial board, donated to the cause.
+Up until that point, "Miami had never seen such an inter-racial effort".
+Merrick also purchased land to give to the Bahamian laborers to live on, this land later becoming the MacFarlane District.

-The only structure on the University of Miami campus named after George Merrick, is the "Merrick Garage," which the university and students, also refer to as the "Brown Garage."
-The Solomon G. Merrick Building, named after George Merrick's father is sometimes referred to as the "Merrick Building."
-As of June 2022, the University of Miami has maintained the name of the "Merrick Garage" on all directional signs and maps.
+The only structure on the University of Miami campus named after George Merrick is the Merrick Garage, which the university and students also refer to as the Brown Garage.
+The Solomon G. Merrick Building, named after George Merrick's father, is sometimes referred to as simply the Merrick Building.
+As of June 2022, the University of Miami has retained the name "Merrick Garage" on all directional signs and maps.